-- A market disruption means the temporary suspension or essential limitation of trading in the shares contained in an index on a stock market or in a trading system whose quotes are used for the calculation of the respective index, if in the opinion of the issuer, this suspension or limitation means that - the index cannot be determined because the index is not published in general or for the relevant time point in time, or - there is a material change in the formula for or the method of calculating the index last in effect at the time the security was issued, to such an extent that the expected index will not be comparable with the index at the time of issue of the security (except for the fact that other continuously traded securities will be included in the index).. - 2.
+- the suspension or essential limitation of the calculation and publication of the closing prices for one or more of the instruments (such as shares, commodities) contained in the underlying (basket of instruments) by the relevant exchange/price-fixing entity, or - the suspension or essential limitation of trading in futures or options contracts on one or more of instruments (such as shares, commodities) contained in the underlying (basket of instruments) on a derivatives exchange on which futures and options contracts on the respective instruments (e.g. shares, commodities) are traded ("derivatives exchange"). - 3.
 A limitation of trading hours or number of trading days will not constitute a market disruption, if it was announced by the relevant exchange prior to the occurrence of the limitation.
 A limitation imposed on trading during a trading day by reason of movements in price exceeding limits permitted by the relevant exchange will only constitute a market disruption if the trading limitation remains until the end of the trading session on the relevant trading day.